 Vitamin D deficiency may be associated with frequent bone fractures, asthma, type I diabetes, and recurrent infections.
 Vitamin D is especially important for pregnant women and children.
 In addition, vitamin D is involved in the regulation of many hormonal mechanisms.
 For example, it participates in cell division, cell repair mechanisms, the release of insulin and thyroid hormones.

-YOU STILL HAVE QUESTIONS?
+DO YOU HAVE ANY QUESTIONS?

 We will gladly take time for you.
 In our free consultation we answer individually and personally all your health questions under: